ShoYamanishi/WebAssemblyNumericalComputing/README.md

 The C++ test code is found in [src/test_fft.cpp](src/test_fft.cpp).

 # Build
-If you want to build the contents in the [public/](public/) directory from the C++ files, you can use the following instruction.
+If you want to build the contents (WASM, JS, HTML, and CSS) in the [public/](public/) directory from the C++ files, you can use the following instruction.

 ## Requirements:

 ### Emscripten

-Follow the instruction on [the official page](https://emscripten.org/).
+Follow the instruction in [the official page](https://emscripten.org/).

 ### Eigen3 (used for Cholesky factorization)
-You can skip this step, if you don't run the tests for Cholesky factorization.
+You can skip this step, if you don't want to run the tests for Cholesky factorization.

 - Download the zip file from the following official location: https://gitlab.com/libeigen/eigen/-/releases/3.4.0 on Gitlab.